Computer simulation of granuloma formation caused by the disease, Leishmaniasis

 World-class research supported by world-class facilities

-The University of York is a recipient of the Institutional Strategic Support Fund award from the Wellcome Trust.
+C2D2 was supported by an Institutional Strategic Support Fund award to the University of York from the Wellcome Trust.
 The award offers financial support for universities to enhance institutional strategies for the biomedical sciences.

 Chronic diseases and disorders affect the quality of life of billions worldwide.